 - 5.1.
 Where the following words or phrases are used in this policy: - 5.1.1.
 References to the LADO(s) are references to the Designated Officer(s) of the local authority; - 5.1.2.
 References to working days mean Monday to Friday, when the School is open during term time.
 The dates of terms are published on the School's website.
 If referrals to an external agency are required outside term time, references to working days are to the days on which the relevant external agency is working; - 5.1.3.
-Portsmouth Safeguarding Children Partnership is the external body with lead responsibility for the safeguarding and protection of children (this replaces the Portsmouth Safeguarding Children's Board). - 5.1.4.
-Safeguarding is promoting well-being and welfare by safeguarding and promoting the welfare of children (as defined below) and protecting the rights of adults to live in safety, free from abuse and neglect. - 5.1.5.
-Safeguarding and promoting the welfare of children is defined in KCSIE as:
+Portsmouth Safeguarding Children Partnership is the external body with lead responsibility for the safeguarding and protection of children (this replaces the Portsmouth Safeguarding Children's Board).

-- (a) protecting children from maltreatment - (b) preventing impairment of children's health or development; - (c) ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - (d) taking action to enable all children to have the best outcomes. - 5.1.6.
+- 5.1.4.
+Safeguarding is promoting well-being and welfare by safeguarding and promoting the welfare of children (as defined below) and protecting the rights of adults to live in safety, free from abuse, neglect and exploitation. - 5.1.5.
+Safeguarding and promoting the welfare of children is defined in KCSIE as: - (a) providing help and support to meet the needs of children as soon as problems emerge - (b) protecting children from maltreatment, whether that is within or outside the home, including online - (c) preventing impairment of children's mental and physical health or development; - (d) ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - (e) taking action to enable all children to have the best outcomes. - 5.1.6.
 DSL means the School's Designated Safeguarding Lead.
-References to the DSL include the Deputy DSL (DDSL) where the DSL is unavailable.
+References to the DSL include the Deputy DSL (DDSL) where the DSL is unavailable. - 5.1.7.
 Reference to staff includes all those who work for or on behalf of the School, regardless of their employment status, including contractors, volunteers and Governors, unless otherwise indicated.